dylanchen0114/blog_pages/_posts/2017-12-31-Instacart-Market-Basket-Analysis.md

    chance = how many products in current order

-*  Reordered and non-reordered products ratio in current order
+*  reordered and non-reordered products ratio in current order

-*  Each order's non-reordered products counts, non-reordered_cumsum and this cumsum/order_sequence_number
+*  non-reordered products counts, non-reordered_cumsum and this cumsum/order_sequence_number

-*  Each order's size, cumsum, and this cumsum/order_sequence_number
+*  order's size, cumsum, and this cumsum/order_sequence_number

 ### orderspan_average

-*  The mean of days_since_prior_order
+*  the mean of days_since_prior_order

 ### visit_time

-timezone are defined as following:

 ```python
 def timezone(s):